 Women who used marijuana before finding out about their pregnancy sometimes feel pressured to terminate.
 In fact, many successful pregnancies do not begin with a perfect health history.
 If you are interested in learning more about your pregnancy situation, and you live in the Chicagoland area, please reach out to Avenue Women’s Center.

 Women who have been using marijuana and plan to continue their pregnancy should tell their doctor and discuss personal risks.
 If you use marijuana to handle nausea, pain, or anxiety and would find it hard to stop, please talk to your doctor about choosing a treatment that is safe during pregnancy.

 Marijuana and Abortion

-Procedures vary by clinic, but many abortion clinics will advise that you avoid using recreational drugs 24 hours prior to an abortion because the drugs may interact with medications used during the procedure.
-Doctors generally agree that marijuana may contribute to increased bleeding after the procedure.
+Abortion procedures vary by clinic, but many abortion clinics will advise that you avoid using recreational drugs for 24 hours.
+This is because the drugs may interact with medications used during the procedure.
+Doctors generally agree that marijuana may contribute to increased bleeding after an abortion.
 Therefore, doctors typically do not recommend smoking marijuana after the procedure, whether surgical abortion or the RU486 abortion pill.